Types of Headaches Linked to TMJ

 A Treatment Solution for Frequent Headaches

 With an accurate TMJ diagnosis and treatment plan, we can help reduce or eliminate your headaches.
-Dr. Larry Pribyl offers a wide range of treatment options to help meet the needs of every patient including oral appliance therapy, an ALF appliance, trigger point injections, Rezzimax laser therapy, and more.
+Dr. Larry Pribyl offers a wide range of treatment options to help meet the needs of every patient, including oral appliance therapy, an ALF appliance, trigger point injections, Rezzimax therapy, and more.

 We will also help you evaluate your diet and sleep regimen to determine if your habits are also a cause of your frequent headaches or migraines.